atombender/backbone-jquery-collectionview/README.md

 Optional options:

+* `dragging`: Set whether to enable drag and drop.
+Defaults to true.
 * `dragTolerance`: The number of pixels that the mouse must be moved before the view interprets the action as a dragging movement.
 * `scrollTolerance`: The number of pixels that the mouse must be within the edge of the window in order to trigger scrolling when dragging.
 * `draggingClass`: Class name to add to item views when dragging.
 Defaults to `dragging`.